quezon/worker-voucher/README.md

 # Open Source
 - Licensed as Open Source
 - Need volunteer coders
-- Decentralized, Immutable, Distributed Ledger
+- Decentralized, Immutable, Distributed Ledger, Worker to Enterprise
+- One Portfolio (Store for Hour Bonds) linked to Multiple Wallets (Stores for Hour Vouchers)
 - Proof not based on Proof of Work

 # Goals/Vision of this Project